creativedotdesign/tofino/src/forms/README.md

 ## Quick start

-To use the including contact form you need to:-
+To use the included contact form you need to:-

 - Create a WordPress page with the permalink / slug `contact`
 - Review / update the HTML form fields in ``templates/content-page-contact.php``
 - Update the fields in the Contact Form theme options
 - Review / update the ``ajax_contact_form()`` function in ``src/forms/contact-form.php``
 - Test your form by browsing the contact page.

+## Email templates

+A default HTML email template can be found in `templates/email/default-template.html`.

+The email template includes the following variables: ``%email_logo%, %form_content%, %ip_address%, %referrer%``.
+Each of these variables is replaced with the content inside the function ``$AjaxForm->buildEmailBody()``.
+If you need to create new variables you will need to update the function ``$AjaxForm->buildEmailBody()``.

+You can create additional templates and pass in the filename of the template when calling the function ``$AjaxForm->sendEmail()``.
+See example usage in `src/forms/contact-form.php`.

 ## Additional info